pinax/pinax/CONTRIBUTING.md

 ## Pull Requests

 Please keep your pull requests focused on one specific thing only.
-If you have a number of contributions to make, then please send seperate pull requests.
+If you have a number of contributions to make, then please send separate pull requests.
 It is much easier on maintainers to receive small, well defined, pull requests, than it is to have a single large one that batches up a lot of unrelated commits.